expressjs/body-parser/README.md

 property is set to `'entity.parse.failed'`, and the `body` property is set to the entity value that failed parsing.

+### entity verify failed

+This error will occur when the request contained an entity that could not be failed verification by the defined `verify` option.
+The `status` property is set to `403`, the `type` property is set to `'entity.verify.failed'`, and the `body` property is set to the entity value that failed verification.

 ### request aborted

 This error will occur when the request is aborted by the client before reading